zhentaoshi/econ5170/README.md

 #### License

-All materials in this repository licensed under [the Creative Commons Attribution-NonCommercial License 3.0](https://creativecommons.org/licenses/by-nc/3.0/).
+All materials in this repository licensed under GNU General Public License v3.0.